Stable men let Ross get upset (7)

 'let ross get upset' is the wordplay.

-'get upset' is an anagram indicator (I've seen 'getting upset' mean this).
+'get upset' indicates an anagram (I've seen 'getting upset' mean this).

 'let'+'ross'='letross'